-In addition, the war (1975-1990) increased the fragmentation of state institutions and many controversies remain in the delineation of public domains (maritime and inland) and state's private property.
-A notable amendment of the 1930 property law was done in year 2000 whereby A rticle 7 was modified to ban the sale of private municipal lands without the approval of the council of ministers.
-This modification was passed in the budget law of that year.
-Additionally, a presidential decree is needed for the sale of private state lands.
+In addition, the war (1975-1990) had led to the fragmentation of state institutions and many controversies remain in the delineation of public domains (maritime and inland) and state's private property.
+A notable amendment of the 1930 property law was done in year 2000 whereby A rticle 7 was modified to ban the selling of private municipal lands without the approval of the council of ministers.
+On the other hand, a presidential decree was needed for the sale of private state lands.

-However, this legal framework - respected or not - does not allow for the protection of state properties.
+However, this legal framework - respected or not - did not protect state properties.
 Even the public domain that is inalienable by law is recurrently declassified by decree into private state property to be sold.
 These instances can be tracked through the decrees and mostly relate to the selling of waterways whereby the future owner is required to replace it with a cemented canal.
 Here are a few decrees in which the surface of the declassified public domain was significant and the reason for declassification was not listed: 2244/1959 and 9728/1996 for 4000 square meters and 800 square meters respectively in the Bekaa, and 11121/2003 for 6400 square meters in Beirut.
-Such transactions require further research to be justified or understood.
+Such transactions require further research in order to be justified or understood.